 Collective Worhship: an opportunity for the whole school to reflect and prepare for the day ahead rejoicing in cheerful songs and talking to God through prayer.

 English: At Grosvenor Park Academy we follow the Read to Write scheme.
-The scheme delivers detailed units of work which centre on engaging, vocabulary-rich texts, a wealth of writing opportunities within and across the curriculum and they also signpost wider curriculum enrichments.
+The scheme delivers detailed units of work which centre on engaging, vocabulary-rich texts, a wealth of writing opportunities within and across the curriculum and they also signpost wider curriculum enrichment.
 Each half-term we will introduce the children to a new text ensuring your child has the chance to read a range of genres.

 Wider Curriculum: Our wider curriculum is taught through our cross-curricular approach to learning.
 This incorporates History, Geography, Religious Education, Science, Music, Art, Drama, and social, moral, spiritual and cultural learning (SMSC).